 - It has a plethora of accommodation and tour options for families

 - It is central to rest of Italy and makes a perfect first stop on a family trip to Italy

 The main challenges facing families visiting Rome with children have to do with traffic and mobility.

 In particular, you may find that:

-Cars are parked everywhere, including pavement technical for pedestrians only, and there are cobbled and potholes that make the stroller ride bumpy.
+Cars are parked everywhere, including pavement, and there are cobbles and potholes that make the stroller ride bumpy.

 See below our tips for visiting tome with a stroller and find here >>> our tips for visiting Rome with toddlers.